 Engaging All Senses

-Imagine giving your baby a toy that makes a sound when shaken.
-Suddenly, it’s not just about touch and taste.
+Think about giving your baby a toy that makes a sound when shaken.
+Suddenly, it is not just about touch and taste.
 Sound adds another layer of sensory exploration.
-Toys that rattle or crinkle engage their auditory senses, making playtime a full-body experience.
-Do you have toys that combine different sensory elements for your baby to explore?
+Toys that rattle or crinkle engage their hearing, making playtime a full-body experience.

 Safety First